forge-55/bunkeros/ABOUT.md

 **BunkerOS is a productivity-hardened, Arch-based Linux distribution built for mission-focused computing.**

+## What is BunkerOS?

-Built on Arch Linux via CachyOS's performance-optimized foundation, BunkerOS combines cutting-edge performance with disciplined productivity workflows.
+Built on vanilla Arch Linux with custom optimizations, BunkerOS combines performance with disciplined productivity workflows.
 It delivers a distraction-free, tactical computing environment that values operational excellence over visual flourish.

 ## Our Mission